Tourism in Trinidad and TobagoTrinidad and Tobago recorded a total of 480,000 tourists in 2019, ranking 156th in the world in absolute terms.

-Trinidad and Tobago generated around 739.00 million US Dollar in the tourism sector alone.
-This corresponds to 3.2 percent of its the gross domestic product and approximately 3 percent of all international tourism receipts in Caribbean.
+Trinidad and Tobago generated around 484.00 m US Dollar in the tourism sector alone.
+This corresponds to 2.2 percent of its the gross domestic product and approximately 3 percent of all international tourism receipts in Caribbean.

 All data for Trinidad and Tobago in detail